pgpainless/pgpainless/docs/source/pgpainless-cli/usage.md

   71   Unsupported special prefix (e.g. "@ENV/@FD") of indirect parameter
   73   Ambiguous input (a filename matching the designator already exists) 79   Key is not signing capable
+  83   Options were supplied that are incompatible with each other 89   The requested profile is unsupported, or the indicated subcommand does
+         not accept profiles
 ```

 To get help on a subcommand, e.g. `encrypt`, just call the help subcommand followed by the subcommand you